NVIDIA/aistore/README.md

 - Instead of breaking the objects in pieces (and then reassembling them with the help of a carefully maintained metadata), the storage system must better focus on providing assistance to simplify and accelerate dataset transformations.

 ## Key Concepts and Diagrams
-In this section: high-level diagrams that introduce key concepts, the architecture, and possible deployment options.
+In this section: high-level diagrams that introduce key concepts and architecture, as well as possible deployment options.

 AIS cluster *comprises* arbitrary (and not necessarily equal) numbers of **gateways** and **storage targets**.
 Targets utilize local disks while gateways are HTTP **proxies** that provide most of the control plane and never touch the data.